Wishmater/waywing/README.md

 ### Use WingedPopover instead of Dialogs, Pages, Tooltips, etc.

-TODO: 1 write WingedPopover docs, kinda complicated
+TODO: 1 write WingedPopover docs, kinda complicated.
+Also about WingedModal and WingedContextMenu